 When they were introduced a few years ago, brushless gimbals became an instantly revolutionary tool for both pro and amateur filmmakers.

-Before long, gimbals found their way to nearly every production, including feature films, documentaries, commercials, weddings, corporate videos, and so on.
-They're now a core part of our recommended documentary filmmaking equipment and corporate video production gear.
+Before long, gimbals found their way to nearly every production, including feature films, documentaries, commercials, weddings, corporate videos, and most of the for-hire videography productions we describe in our video production services article.

 Unlike traditional steadicams, which often require expert training, precise balance and counterweight placement, and a healthy physique to carry even a DSLR for more than a few minutes at a time, a camera gimbal can be picked up and used by absolute beginners straight out of the box.